Marcos Rodríguez Pantoja: Biography

 Marcos was born in Añora, Spain, in the province of Cordoba.
-He emigrated with his parents to Madrid, where his mother died giving birth to her eighth child, who died shortly thereafter when Marcos was three years old.
+He migrated with his parents to Madrid, where his mother died giving birth to her eighth child, who died shortly thereafter when Marcos was three years old.
 His father then married another woman who already had a child from a previous marriage.
 His stepmother subjected him to cruel abuse while she was in charge.
-In the 1950s they settled in Fuencaliente, Ciudad Real, in the Sierra Morena, where they dedicated themselves to the manufacture of coal.
+In the 1950s they settled in Fuencaliente, Ciudad Real, in the Sierra Morena, where they dedicated themselves to the manufacture of charcoal.

-By 1954, Marcos had spent all of his young life being abused.
+By 1954, Marcos had spent much of his young life being abused by his stepmother.
 That year, aged seven, he was sold or delivered to a local landowner who put him under the care of a goat shepherd.
-The child was to serve as future replacement for shepherd, but was abandoned to nature after his death.
+The child was to serve as future replacement for the shepherd, but was abandoned to nature after the shepherd's death.
 In 1965, the Civil Guard found him after eleven years living in complete isolation from human beings and with the sole company of the wolves.
 The Civil Guard moved him to Fuencaliente by force, bound and gagged, as he howled and bit like a wolf.
 The police never brought charges against the father, who was still alive at the time, and when he recognized his son, he only reproached him for having lost his jacket.

 Nuns employed at a nearby hospital along with a priest taught him, again, the use of speech, how to dress, walk upright, and eat with cutlery.
 He was admitted to the Hospital de Convalecientes of the Vallejo Foundation in Madrid, until he was reintroduced as an adult to life in society.
 He was sent to Mallorca where he lived in a hostel paying with his work.

-He did military service and dedicated himself to work as a pastor and in the hospitality industry.
-His wife took advantage of him financially very often through scamming and deception, as he suffered by having limited financial and cultural sense given the many years he spent in complete isolation.
-After unstable living arrangements in Fuengirola, Málaga, where for a time he even lived in a cave, he moved to a village in the interior of Orense, Rante.
+He did military service and dedicated himself to work as a shepherd and in the hospitality industry.
+Some of his acquaintances took advantage of him financially very often through scamming and deception, as he suffered by having limited financial and cultural sense given the many years he spent in complete isolation.
+After unstable living arrangements in Fuengirola, Málaga, where for a time he even lived in a cave, he moved to a village in the interior of Ourense, Rante.
 There he was welcomed by Manuel Barandela Losada, a retired police officer.
-Marcos called him the "jefe" and considered him to be family until his death.
+Marcos called him the "jefe" and considered him to be family until Losada's death.

 Currently, Marcos is sponsored by a Dutch family, being frequently invited by city councils, associations and diverse organizations to give talks and narrate his experience.
 In addition, he has been interviewed in numerous television programs.